 Book Groups and Shared Inquiry Discussions

-Today, many of the Foundation’s programs and publications for K–12 students, colleges, and adult book groups are built around this powerfully collaborative process.
+Today, many of the Foundation’s programs and publications for K–12 classrooms, colleges, and adult book groups are built around this powerfully collaborative process.

 Join a Great Books Discussion Group

 You may be able to join an existing book group near you!
-We have a registry of groups in the United States and Canada that you can search by zip code, state, or province.
+We have a registry of groups in the United States and Canada that you can search by zip code or state.

 Start Your Own Book Group

 To help you start your own book group and to use the Shared Inquiry method to best effect, we have developed An Introduction to Shared Inquiry, which you can download for free.
 This concise booklet provides a basic overview of Shared Inquiry and gives you pointers on how to have dynamic and engaging discussion sessions.

 - An overview of the Shared Inquiry method of discussion